Cray-HPE/docs-csm/operations/iuf/IUF.md

   {run,activity,list-stages|ls,resume,restart,abort}
 ```

-### Input File
+### Input file

-As described in the [Output and Log Files](#output-and-log-files) section, the `-i INPUT_FILE` argument can be used to read `iuf` arguments and values from a YAML input file.
+As described in the [Output and log files](#output-and-log-files) section, the `-i INPUT_FILE` argument can be used to read `iuf` arguments and values from a YAML input file.
 Both global and subcommand-specific arguments can be
 specified in the input file.
 If an input file is used in addition to `iuf` arguments, the `iuf` arguments take precedence.
 The name of an entries in the input file corresponds to the long form name of the `iuf` argument with
 hyphens replaced by underscores.